Task 1: Review the Starter Code

 If you look at the corresponding page at /list, you’ll see an “All” column in the table.
 However, this option doesn’t work yet, and you will fully implement the constructor as you work on this project.

-At the top of ListController is a constructor that populates ColumnChoices and TableChoices with values.
+At the top of ListController are static Dictionaries that populate ColumnChoices and TableChoices with values respectively.
 These Dictionaries play the same role as in the console app, which is to provide a centralized collection of the different List and Search options presented throughout the user interface.

 ListController also has Index() and Jobs() action methods.
 The first method renders a view that displays a table of clickable links for the different job categories.
 The second method needs to render a different view that displays information for the jobs that relate to a selected category.
 Both of the action methods can obtain data by implementing the JobData class methods.